Stability & security

 New Zealand’s commitment to economic freedom has resulted in a policy framework that has shown impressive economic resilience.
 Openness to global trade and investment are firmly institutionalised, and the economy rebounded quickly from the global recession.
 The severe earthquakes in Christchurch caused only a transitory dip in economic growth and the rebuild will contribute significantly to South Island economic growth in the coming decade.

-The budget balance has registered small deficits in recent years, but according to IMF figures, net public debt remains well under control at around 35.3% of GDP in 2014.
+The budget balance has registered small deficits in recent years, but gross public debt remains well under control at around 35.3% of GDP in 2014.
 (The net figure is lower - 25.6%.)
-In comparison, the United Kingdom’s public debt stood at 82.7% at the same time, and the USA’s at 87.8%.
+In comparison, the United Kingdom’s gross public debt to GDP ratio was around 86% at the same time, and the USA’s at 71%.

 For more information, see economic overview.